 The annual report for Bucherer Denmark ApS is presented in accordance with those regulations of the Danish Financial Statements Act concerning companies identified as class B enterprises.
-Furthermore, the company has chosen to comply with some of the rules applying for class C enterprises.

 The accounting policies used are unchanged compared to last year, and the annual accounts are presented in Danish kroner (DKK).